Space Rider: Landing

 Upon atmospheric entry, the lifting body shape will decelerate the spacecraft to subsonic speed (below Mach 0.8), when one or two drogue parachute will be deployed at about 15–12 km altitude to slow it further (to Mach 0.18 - 0.22) Then, a controllable gliding parachute called parafoil will be deployed to begin the controlled descent phase for a nearly horizontal touchdown (≈35 m/s) using no wheels.
 The landing concept is similar to the NASA X-38 landing system.

 The baseline landing site is the Guiana Space Centre.
 For orbits with inclination >37°, landings could be performed at the Portuguese Santa Maria Island in the Azores archipelago.

 Preliminary specifications

+'RM' is reentry module, 'AOM' is the service module.